HackYourFuture/JavaScript2/Week1/README.md

 This is DOM manipulation in its simplest form.
 It goes in three essential steps:

 (1) An event happens ("User clicks on the page")
-(2) JavaScript is aware and looks for this specific user action (The browser is listening for the event*), in this case a `click` event)
+(2) JavaScript is aware and looks for this specific user action (The browser is listening for the event, in this case a `click` event)
-(3) JavaScript modifies the DOM as a result (\_A function that makes the body background color black is executed*)
+(3) JavaScript modifies the DOM as a result (A function that makes the body background color black is executed)

 The second step is called **listening for the event**.
 We do this by using a by the browser predefined function called `addEventListener()`, which we get from the `document` object in the browser.
 The browser needs to listen to the event in order to know what it should do ("make the body background color black") in case a certain event (`click`) happens to a certain element (`body`).